mih/Psignifit-3.x/doc-src/WELCOME.rst

 guarantee support for this R library.
 A very rudimentary R library can be found in the folder 'rpsignifit'.
 Be warned that this is work in progress.

-We would be glad to find developers that are interested in supporting these non-python interfaces to the psignifit engine.
+We would be glad to find developers that are interested in supporting these non-Python interfaces to the psignifit engine.

 .. raw :: html